robinsmith-source/sdi/docs/chapters/06-terraform-modules.md

 :::

-## 2. SSH Known Hosts Module
+## 2. SSH Known Hosts Module [Exercise 17]

-When connecting to newly created servers via SSH, you typically encounter host key verification warnings like already mentioned in [04-server-initialization.md](./04-server-initialization.md).
+When connecting to newly created servers via SSH, you typically encounter host key verification warnings like already mentioned in [Server Initialization](/chapters/04-server-initialization#_5-handling-ssh-host-key-mismatches-exercise-14).
 So we will create a module that automatically generates SSH configuration files to eliminate these warnings.

 ### Module Structure